 Carter, son of George Carter of Cloverland, in the early 1800s.
 It was also the home of the allegedly wild-riding and vicious Nick Carter, a young man who is said to have delighted in cruelties, even in murder and had a price on his head.
-He rode with Mosby and after the Civil War was over, he continued to go out at night and hunt down Yankees.
-Returning to the mansion, down Yankees.
-Returning to the mansion, it is said, he often hid in the double chimneys - one of several hiding places about he house.
+He rode with Mosby and after the Civil War was over, he continued to go out at night and hunt to go out at night and hunt down Yankees.

+down Yankees.
+Returning to the mansion, it is said, he often hid in the double chimneys - one of several hiding places about the house.
 He later escaped through the dining room window, went to Texas and changed his name.
 He served as an inspiration for the Nick Carter dime novels.

+The barns and roads at

 The barns and roads at Falkland were built after the Carters sold the property.

 Around 1938, the estate was purchased by Colonel Saint who served in World War II.
-Saint was a prisoner of war in Saipan, After his of war in Saipan.
-After his release, he died aboard ship while enroute home.
-Colonel Malevich, Saint's friend and army buddy, took Saint's belongings to his home and later married Mrs. Saint.
-Malevich, who home and later married Mrs. Saint Malevich, who had been in the Engineer Corps, built the new wing to the house.

-Mrs. Saint who then became Mrs. Malevich said she had the quarry reopened to do the new wing.
-The Maleviches completely remodeled the entire house.
-The heating system is oil-water.
-The drainage around the house is underground and is quite efficient, according to Alvey.
-The well at the mansion is very good, he adds.
-There is a "500-to-1000-gallon storage in the said of t a "500-to-1000-gallon storage tank and as much (water) pressure on the third floor as on the first.
+Saint was a prisoner of war in Saipan.
+After his release, he died aboard ship tank and as much (water) pressure on the third floor as pressure on the third floor as on the first.
+Falkland was acquired by Alvey and his associates Aug.
+15, 1979 from the Seventh Day Adventist Church which had bought it from Mrs. Malevich.
+The church had considered it for a college but didn't follow through.

+while enroute home.

+Colonel Malevich, Saint's

+friend and army buddy, took

+Saint's belongings to his

+home and later married

+Mrs. Saint.
+Malevich, who

+had been in the Engineer

+Corps, built the new wing to

+the house.

+Mrs. Saint who then

+became Mrs. Malevich sain

+she had the quarry reopened to do the new wing.

+The Maleviches completely remodeled the entire

+house.
+The heating system is

+oil-water.
+The drainage

+around the house is

+underground and is quite efficient, according to Alvey.

+The well at the mansion is

+very good, he adds.
+There is

+a "500-10-1000-gallon storage

+tank and as much (water)